ArturKovacs/emulsion-website/bindings.md

 Everything typeable is supported including unicode characters like `ø`, `ű`, and `💜`.

-There are two special cases for typeable characters:
+There are a few special cases for typeable characters:
 - `' '` must be specified as `space`
 - `'+'` must be specified as `add`.
+- `'-'` must be specified as `subtract`.

 The following list contains all supported non-typeable keys' names.